What Happens to the Brain in Alzheimer’s Disease?

 - Communication.
 Neurons are constantly in touch with neighboring brain cells.
 When a neuron receives signals from other neurons, it generates an electrical charge that travels down the length of its axon and releases neurotransmitter chemicals across a tiny gap, called a synapse.
 Like a key fitting into a lock, each neurotransmitter molecule then binds to specific receptor sites on a dendrite of a nearby neuron.
 This process triggers chemical or electrical signals that either stimulate or inhibit activity in the neuron receiving the signal.
 Communication often occurs across networks of brain cells.
 In fact, scientists estimate that in the brain’s communications network, one neuron may have as many as 7,000 synaptic connections with other neurons.

 Neurons are a major player in the central nervous system, but other cell types are also key to healthy brain function.
 In fact, glial cells are by far the most numerous cells in the brain, outnumbering neurons by about 10 to 1.
-These cells, which come in various forms—such as microglia, astrocytes, and oligodendrocytes—surround and support the function and healthy of neurons.
+These cells, which come in various forms — such as microglia, astrocytes, and oligodendrocytes — surround and support the function and health of neurons.
 For example, microglia protect neurons from physical and chemical damage and are responsible for clearing foreign substances and cellular debris from the brain.
 To carry out these functions, glial cells often collaborate with blood vessels in the brain.
 Together, glial and blood vessel cells regulate the delicate balance within the brain to ensure that it functions at its best.

 How Does Alzheimer’s Disease Affect the Brain?